jnunyez/synchronization/README.md

 </figcaption>

-For OpenShift 4.10, we recommend to install the Node Feature Discovery Operator in the specific namespace where the Silicom Timing Synchronization Operator will be installed, for instance `silicom` namespace:
+For OpenShift 4.10, we install the Node Feature Discovery Operator in the specific namespace where the Silicom Timing Synchronization Operator will be installed, for instance `silicom` namespace.
+In OpenShift 4.10 console:

   * select *stable* as **Update channel**
   * select *A specific namespace on the cluster* as **Installation mode**